Discover wood burning projects for beginners and the more advanced burner. The world is your oyster when looking for

-Wood burning requires the use of specialized tools in order create your burning art.
+Wood burning requires the use of specialized tools in order to create your “fire” art.
 There is a large choice of tools on the market that will cater for a variety of budgets, skill levels, and techniques.

 If you wish to buy pyrography supplies, please visit our store which has a large choice of products to meet your needs.